During the lease term in Shenandoah County

 - Show the rental home to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to entering the rental property.
-However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate renters in Shenandoah County.
-Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before entering the rental.
+However, Nesbitt Realty can and will come into the rental property without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to harass renters in Shenandoah County.
+Nesbitt Realty will only go into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a good archive for rental investors in Shenandoah County
+a useful archive for property owners in Shenandoah County

 - Collections and evictions